02/09/2018 Mind-Body Health

 - Organic turkey breast (substitute for red meats)

-Leaving aside their anti-inflammatory effects, these are all healthy, whole foods, and making them a mainstay of your diet can only be beneficial.
-However, the science is still out on whether all of these foods actually have an anti-inflammatory effect in the body, and also what effect, if any, they have on the microbiome.
+Leaving aside their anti-inflammatory effects, these are all healthy, whole foods, and making them a mainstay of your healthy diet can only be beneficial.
+However, the science is still out on whether all of these foods actually reduce inflammation in the body, and also what effect, if any, they have on the microbiome.